breatheco-de/exercise-postcard/.learn/exercises/05-how-to-start/README.md

 ## How should I start?

-To start building you website you need to identify what are the tags needed for this particular website design.
+To start building your website you need to identify what are the `<tags>` needed for this particular website design.
 Take a look at this animation that shows you what tags should be used on this postcard:

 ![HTML Postcard Strategy](../../assets/strategy.gif?raw=true)
 [click to expand](../../assets/strategy.gif)

 ## But how can you identify what tags to use?

-Think about it like an Text document in Microsoft Word, there is an HTML `<tag>` for almost anything you can do in a text document: paragraphs, strong or italic text, headings, images, etc.
+Think about it like a text document in Microsoft Word, for example.
+There is an HTML `<tag>` for almost anything you can do in a text document: paragraphs, strong or italic text, headings, images, etc.

 Memorize the 6 most important HTML tags and what they do: